alexedwards/scs/gormstore/README.md

 var sessionManager *scs.SessionManager

 func main() {
-    db, err := gorm.Open("postgres", "postgres://user:pass@localhost/db")
+	// Establish connection to your store (PostgreSQL here). db, err := gorm.Open("postgres", "postgres://user:pass@localhost/db")
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer db.Close()

-	// Initialize a new session manager and configure it to use GORM as
-	// the session store.
-	sessionManager = scs.New()
+	// Initialize a new session manager and configure it to use gormstore as the session store. sessionManager = scs.New()
 	if sessionManager.Store, err = gormstore.New(db); err != nil {
         log.Fatal(err)